 If you are on probation and the prosecutor has filed a motion to revoke that probation, don't panic.
 So long as you are breathing non-prison air, you have a chance to improve your situation.
 Doing the 5 things above will almost certainly increase your odds of staying out of prison.
 If you have questions about the probation system, your probation violation hearing, or need advice on your particular case, I'd love to talk to you about it.

-The Glaesman Law Firm, LLC is a full-service criminal defense law firm with offices located in St. Louis and St. Charles, Missouri.
-If you or a loved one has been charged with a crime or is facing a probation violation hearing, contact us right away to discuss your options.
+Glaesman Law is a full-service criminal defense law firm with offices in St. Louis and St. Charles.
+If you or a loved one has been charged with a crime or is facing a probation violation in Missouri, contact us at (314) 310-7878 right away to discuss your options.